 You’ll find that different fish oils for dogs are made from different ingredients.
 Some will be 100% salmon, while others may be salmon and pollock, and still, others will have a wide mix of fish from which the oil is derived.
 While fish oil from any fish should be fine (unless your dog has an allergy), you’ll find that the ones that are 100% salmon will typically contain higher levels of omega-3 fatty acids and astaxanthin.

-You’ll also find that some fish oils contain added vitamins (especially Vitamin E) and antioxidants to add more benefit.
+You’ll also find that some fish oils contain added vitamins (especially Vitamin E) and antioxidants to add more benefits.
 Occasionally, fish oil may even have flavoring added to make it more appealing to your pet.

 You’ll need to decide how pure a product you want for your dog and whether added vitamins or antioxidants are required.
-Knowing ingredients is also important to understand how a fish oil may interact with your pet’s medications.
+Knowing the ingredients is also important to understand how a fish oil may interact with your pet’s medications.

 Omega-3 Fatty Acid Levels